UCL-CCS/EasyVVUQ/docs/concepts.rst

    Figure 1: Decomposition of generalized VVUQ workflow into different functions.
    These are implemented as 'Elements' in EasyVVUQ.
-   Rounded boxes are specified by users to tailor general workflows to thier particular use case
+   Rounded boxes are specified by users to tailor general workflows to their particular use case